aharo1110/client-experiment/README.md

 > [!IMPORTANT]
 > The kernel is not integrated yet, is not yet in a state where it runs applets on stable, so it's not to be used or looked at until later.
-> [!NOTE]
-> The old code for the first prototype client which used the Applets SDK can be found in the `basics` branch.

 ### Existing Client Instructions